ksrb/ksrb.github.io-legacy/README.md

     * Rewrite to sound more professional

 ####Skills section
 * Code Quality
     * Possibly refactor skill/icon code
     * Move gradients to CSS (?) - not possible SVGs are only compatible with <linearGradient>s
     * Generate SVG meters dynamically (?)
+    * Consider removing gradients and SVGs entirely for pseudo elements and solid color

 * Functionality (Pending refactoring)
     * Refactor for mobile